Station 8

 Top 5 Mistakes (and Fixes)

-Mistake 2: Resting with the ball at your chest
+Mistake 2: Resting with the ball held at chest height

-Mistake 4: Going too fast in the first 20 reps
+Mistake 5: Going out too hard in the first 20 reps

 Common Mistakes